FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 The data supplier or the party authorised by the data supplier identifies the competent authority contacting the query interface of the data retrieval system with the help of the server certificate.
 A contact made by the competent authority must be accepted provided that

-a) the certificate of the competent authority was issued by the Population Register Centre
+a) the certificate of the competent authority was issued by the Digital and Population Data Services Agency

-b) the certificate is valid and is not included in the certificate revocation list of the Population Register Centre
+b) the certificate is valid and is not included in the certificate revocation list of the Digital and Population Data Services Agency

 c) the serialNumber attribute of the Subject field of the certificate consists of the Business ID of the competent authority or the state service centre acting on its behalf, or of the identifier that is formed of the letters “FI” and the digit part of the authority’s or the centre’s Business ID without the hyphen (ID in the format of a VAT-number).